TomeOkin/JoTabLayout/README.md

 JoTabLayout
 ===========

-A TabLayout without a dependent of ViewPager.
+A TabLayout without dependence of ViewPager.

 Thanks for [CommonTabLayout][1] and [AlphaIndicatorView][2].